rafalcieslak/AlgAudio/doc/modules.md

     This function is used by AlgAudio to ask your library for a new instance of your custom module.
 When the user adds a new module, and the module has a `class` node in the XML file, then instead of simply creating an instance of `AlgAudio::Module`, AlgAudio will call `create_instance` instead, with `name` argument set to the value of the `name` attribute of the `class` node.
 Your implementation should then return a raw pointer to a new instance `AlgAudio::Module`.

-    Because `AlgAudio::Module` is polymorhpic, it is reccommended to define a subclass of `AlgAudio::Module`, override some of it's methods (see below), and have create_instance create a new instance of that custom subclass, and return it as a pointer to the base `AlgAudio::Module`.
+    Because `AlgAudio::Module` is polymorhphic, it is reccommended to define a subclass of `AlgAudio::Module`, override some of it's methods (see below), and have create_instance create a new instance of that custom subclass, and return it as a pointer to the base `AlgAudio::Module`.

     In case of problems, `create_instance` should return a null pointer.